rbisdorff/Digraph3/docSphinx/tutorial.rst

      #arcs x>y: 793, #symmetric: 35, #asymmetric: 758
      #arcs/#symmetric =  0.044

-The actual outranking digraph obtained with the average quality scores per academic discipline shows 828 validatesd pairwise outranking situations between the Universities.
-Unfortunately, the transitivity of the outranking digraph is far from being satisfied: nearly half of the transitive closure is missing.
-Despite the rather large preference discrimination threshold we have assumed, there does not occur many indifference situations.
+The bipolar-valued outranking digraph obtained with the given performance tableau *t* (see :numref:`stSpPerfTab`) shows 828 validated pairwise outranking situations between the Universities (see :numref:`outrankings` Line 8).
+Unfortunately, the transitivity of the outranking digraph is far from being satisfied: nearly half of the transitive closure is missing (Line 15).
+Despite the rather large preference discrimination threshold we have assumed, there does not occur many indifference situations (Line 19).

 We may furthermore check if there exists any *cyclic* outranking situations.